Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 ### 3. Browser & Device Testing

-This website has been tested in the following browsers on Desktop (MacPro 2013 version):
+This website has been tested in the following browsers on Desktop (MacPro 2013):
 * Chrome
 * Safari

 This website has been tested on the following devices:
 * iPhone 11 - Safari
 * iPhone 6 - Safari
+* iPhone 6s - Safari
 * iPad Air 2 - Safari

 ### 4. Bugs & Problems

 The one major problem I encountered with the website was that the parallax effect doesn't work on mobile and tablet devices.
 To resolve the issue I tried the following:
-* Uploading small and medium-sized background images and creating separate media queries for each breakpoint (without parallax effect)
+* Uploading small and medium-sized background images and creating separate media queries for each breakpoint (without parallax effect) as advised [here](https://web.dev/optimize-css-background-images-with-media-queries/)
-* Removing the parallax effect and adding the background image to a container
+* Removing the parallax effect and adding the background image to a container as done in the [CI tutorial](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/a4b90d17e5c94220a0f83f00ce7fa606/4b3b1b062b01424997c8fd052e177b8e/?activate_block_id=block-v1%3Acodeinstitute%2BFE%2B2017_T3%2Btype%40sequential%2Bblock%404b3b1b062b01424997c8fd052e177b8e)

-*However, none of my attempts worked and due to time restrictions I decided to revert back to the original parallax effect.*
+*However, none of my attempts worked and due to time restrictions I decided to revert back to the original parallax effect & tackle it sometime in the future.*

 ### 5. Sidenotes: